Cell-Based Architecture: How Slack, DoorDash, and Amazon Contain Failures Before They Become Disasters

 All Users: 100% of traffic degraded because of one slow cache node

-Common Gray Failure Types:
+Common Gray Failure types:

-• Packet loss in a single Availability Zone
+- Packet loss in a single Availability Zone

-• A Redis shard slowing under memory pressure
+- A Redis shard slowing under memory pressure

-• A retry storm from a bad deployment config
+- A retry storm from a bad deployment config

-• Connection pool exhaustion from a slow downstream
+- Connection pool exhaustion from a slow downstream

-• CPU throttling from a noisy neighbor VM
+- CPU throttling from a noisy neighbor VM

-• DNS resolution latency spikes
+- DNS resolution latency spikes

-What happens in a pooled architecture:
+What makes this devastating in a pooled architecture:

-• 10% slow requests → 100% thread pool exhaustion
+- 10% slow requests → 100% thread pool exhaustion

-• Retries amplify load on already-sick services
+- Retries amplify load on already-sick services

-• Health checks miss partial degradation
+- Health checks miss partial degradation entirely

-• Cascading timeouts cause global slowdown
+- Cascading timeouts cause global slowdown

-• Blast radius = entire platform
+- Blast radius = the entire platform

 2. What Cell-Based Architecture Actually Is

 The name comes from marine engineering.
 Ships are built with watertight bulkheads — internal walls that divide the hull into isolated compartments.
-If the ship's hull is breached, only the affected compartment floods.
-The Titanic famously failed because its bulkheads weren't tall enough; water spilled between them.
+If the hull is breached, only the affected compartment floods.
+The rest of the ship stays intact.

-"A Cell is a self-contained, independently deployable slice of your entire production system — not just a service boundary, but a complete vertical of your stack."
+"A Cell is a self-contained, independently deployable slice of your entire production system — not just a service boundary, but a complete vertical slice of your stack."

 Anatomy of a Cell

 A Cell isn't a single service or a single database.
-It's a complete replica of your application stack, scoped to serve a bounded subset of your users or tenants:
+It's a complete replica of your application stack, scoped to serve a bounded subset of your users or tenants.

 ┌──────────────────────── Cell-04 ──────────────────────────┐